Energy Fuels Earnings Call Transcripts

 -

-The acquisition creates a fully integrated, ex-China rare earth supply chain, combining mining, separation, and alloy production capabilities.
-The deal, valued at AUD 447 million, is expected to close by mid-June and delivers significant synergies, cost savings, and strategic advantages for Western markets.
+The acquisition creates a fully integrated, ex-China rare earth supply chain, combining upstream mining and downstream metals/alloys capabilities.
+The AUD 447 million deal is highly strategic, offering significant synergies, cost advantages, and positions the company as a Western leader in critical minerals.

 Fiscal Year 2025